 The data centre monitor our servers each minute, 24 hours per day, 7 days per week using multiple independent redundant monitoring systems.
 Alerts are sent to data centre technicians immediately in the case of any equipment malfunction.

 We also remotely monitor all servers every minute from the UK and multiple other locations around the planet.
-Any issues found and confirmed by several locations will generate alert messages to ourselves and/or our service desk partner.
+Any issues found and confirmed by several locations will generate alert messages.

 Cisco Powered Network

-Fully redundant Cisco powered network with multi homed connectivity to the Internet backbone: no single point of failure; multiple redundant Cisco 7200 series routers, Cisco PIX firewalls and Cisco switches.
+Fully redundant Cisco powered network with multi homed connectivity to the Internet backbone: no single point of failure; redundant Cisco ASR 1001 series routers running full BGP routes, Cisco ASA 5525-X series firewalls and Cisco Catalyst 4500 series Gigabit switches.